-Where appropriate - claimants with complex needs who need help to complete an UC50.
-The claimant must be made aware that the visiting officer will provide a transcribing service only.
+Where appropriate: Claimants with complex needs that need help to complete an UC50.
+The claimant must be made aware that the Visiting Officer will provide a transcribing service only.

-Aim of visit - to provide a transcribing service to complete an UC50 recording exactly what the claimant says in response to the questions as worded on their questionnaire.
+Aim of visit: To provide a transcribing service to complete an UC50 recording exactly what the claimant says in response to the questions as worded on their questionnaire.

-Failed to attend a Work Capability Assessment
+Failed to attend a Work Capability Assessment (WCA)

-Where appropriate - Universal Credit claimants with a mental health condition, learning difficulties or are deemed to have complex needs, and have failed to attend all or part of their Work Capability Assessment (WCA) which could result in the claimant leaving the health journey, and affect their conditionality.
+Where appropriate: Universal Credit claimants with a mental health condition, learning difficulties or are deemed to have complex needs, and have failed to attend all or part of their WCA which could result in the claimant leaving the health journey, and affect their conditionality.

-Aim of Visit - to ensure the claimant fully understands the requirements placed on them by Universal Credit and the implications of not attending their WCA, including recording good reason for nonattendance.
+Aim of Visit: To ensure the claimant fully understands the requirements placed on them by Universal Credit and the implications of not attending their WCA, including recording good reason for non-attendance.
 Appointments for the WCA are issued directly to the claimant by the Centre for Health and Disability Assessments (CHDA).

-Safeguard visits
+Safeguard Visits

-Where appropriate: to ensure that claimants with complex needs have the opportunity to be seen face to face and to have the implications of failing to comply with the WCA requirements fully explained.
+Where appropriate: To ensure that claimants with complex needs have the opportunity to be seen face to face to have the implications of failing to comply with the WCA requirements fully explained.

-Aim of visit - to ensure that the claimant fully understands the requirements placed on them by the Universal Credit health journey and the consequences of not attending or complying with the provision of medical evidence until the WCA outcome decision is made, including recording good reason for nonattendance.
+Aim of visit: To ensure that the claimant fully understands the requirements placed on them by the Universal Credit health journey and the consequences of not attending or complying with the provision of medical evidence until the WCA outcome decision is made, including recording good reason for non-attendance.

-Also - if during the course of a safeguard visit, the claimant agrees to attend or comply with a WCA appointment, to advise the claimant that they may be referred for a further assessment.
+Also if during the course of a safeguard visit, the claimant agrees to attend or comply with a WCA appointment, to advise the claimant that they may be referred for further assessment.

-Universal Credit non-core visits
+Universal Credit Non-Core Visits

-While there are a number of occasions when a core visit referral is appropriate, it is not possible to identify every scenario where a home visit would be the best approach.
+While there are a number of scenarios where a Core Visit referral is appropriate, it is not possible to identify every scenario where a home visit would be the best approach.
 For this reason, agents should apply a degree of judgement to each situation and consider whether a referral to DWP Visiting may be appropriate.